 This Queens neighborhood is often cited as the most diverse zip code in the city based on the number of languages spoken.
 A stroll down Roosevelt Avenue, where the 7 train rumbles overhead, is all the proof you need.
-There are first-rate momos at Nepali Bhanchha Ghar, and Birria-Landia, one of the city’s most popular taco trucks, has lines late into the night.
+There are first-rate momos at Nepali Bhanchha Ghar, while Birria-Landia, one of the city’s best taco trucks, has lines late into the night.

 This downtown Manhattan neighborhood embraces its historic roots as much as it does the city’s current dining scene.
-Tourist magnets like Katz’s Deli and Russ & Daughters are still going strong, and for good reason — the pastrami and lox, respectively, are tough to beat — but new spots are keeping this neighborhood on the map.
-Dhamaka, an Indian restaurant in a food hall, became one of the best new restaurants in the country in 2021, while Smashed is anchoring the city’s burger scene with a late-night shop on Orchard Street.
+Tourist magnets like Katz’s Deli and Russ & Daughters are still going strong, while new spots keep this neighborhood on the map.
+Dhamaka, an Indian restaurant in a food hall, became one of the best new restaurants in the country in 2021, while Smashed serves smash burgers late into the night on weekends.

-This rhomboid-shaped neighborhood at the end of the M subway line calls home to a small collection of new and impressive restaurants, including Rolo’s, making one of the city’s best burgers, and Mama Yoshi Mini Mart, a Japanese convenience store with spicy chicken sandwiches.
+This rhomboid-shaped neighborhood at the end of the M subway line has a number of new restaurants, including Rolo’s, which makes one of the city’s best burgers, and Mama Yoshi Mini Mart, a Japanese convenience store with fried chicken sandwiches.
 Decades-old mainstays like Rudy’s Pastry Shop, Gottscheer Hall, and Joe’s Restaurant have anchored the area for years.

-Sure, it’s full of tourist traps, but as Broadway makes a comeback, even New Yorkers are flocking to the Theater District.
-LumLum is serving exciting Thai food in an area known for the cuisine, while Farida offers a Central Asian menu where plov, the Uzbek national dish, with tender lamb is a must-order.
+Sure, it’s full of tourist traps, but as Broadway makes a comeback, even New Yorkers are heading to the Theater District.
+Where should you eat?
+Guantanamera, a Cuban restaurant, has live music every night, while Farida serves a Central Asian menu with tender lamb plov, the national dish of Uzbekistan.

 Slowly but surely, the Upper West Side has shed its reputation as a sleepy enclave of outdated and expensive restaurants.
 Around Lincoln Center, there are now upscale establishments like Tatiana from the celebrated chef Kwame Onwuachi.
-Further uptown, find newer arrivals like Bánh, offering a fresh take on classic Vietnamese dishes, and Charles Pan-Fried Chicken, which started as a sidewalk barbecue stand.
-Long-standing restaurants like Barney Greengrass have remained fixtures in the area.
+Further uptown, find newer restaurants like Bánh, offering a fresh take on classic Vietnamese dishes, and Charles Pan-Fried Chicken, which started as a sidewalk barbecue stand.

 If there’s a Brooklyn neighborhood that can go toe-to-toe with Manhattan for its sheer number of buzzed-about restaurants, it’s Williamsburg.
 Missy Robbins dominates the Italian scene with Lilia, but if you can’t get a reservation, Bamonte’s is a classic that still draws a crowd.
 The Four Horsemen offers a nice selection of natural wines and Michelin-worthy plates, while Sushi On Me serves an omakase that’s as much about fish as unlimited sake.